-Performance in didactic courses is commonly assessed by written exams, quizzes, assignments, small group assignments, or oral presentations.
+Performance in didactic courses is commonly assessed by written exams, quizzes, assignments, small group assignments or oral presentations.

 During the didactic coursework of the program, grades for cognitive performances will be recorded as a raw score and a percentage.
-At the end of each course the percentage scores will be converted to a grade, A - F, for each of the core Histotechnologist courses.
+At the end of each course the percentage scores will be converted to a grade, A through F, for each of the core PathA courses.

-To remain in good academic standing, all Histotechnology students must maintain a minimum semester GPA of 3.00, receive a C or better in all letter-grade rated courses, and a P (pass) or better in all pass/fail related courses.
+To remain in good academic standing, all PathA Students must maintain a minimum semester

+GPA of 3.00 and receive a "C" or better in all letter-grade rated courses and a "P" (Pass) or better in all Pass/Fail related courses.
 Failure of maintaining a semester term GPA of 3.00 will place the student in term probation.
 Two consecutive term probations (GPA below 3.00) without demonstrable trend towards academic improvement could result in dismissal from the program.
-For the student to be retained in the program an overall cumulative GPA of 3.00 must be maintained.
+In order for the student to be retained in the program an overall cumulative GPA of 3.00 must be maintained.

-A grade of D, F, or NP in any course may result in academic dismissal from the program.
-Additionally, a student may not progress to the clinical portion of the program with an overall cumulative GPA of less than 3.00 at the end of the 2nd (spring) semester of the program.
+- A grade of "D, F, or NP" in any course may result in academic dismissal from the program. - Additionally, a student may not progress to the clinical year of the program with an overall cumulative GPA of less than 3.00 at the end of the 3rd (summer) semester of the program.